 - Dev.to, a small but great community to begin with DevOps

 While you can find a wide variety of subjects on dev.to, the blog also happens to have an entire section dedicated to DevOps.
-Practical cases and short tutorials such as “Kubernetes from the beginning” series are great resources for DevOps newbies, and though the community is still small, the members are very active when it comes to help one another solve problems.
+Practical cases and short tutorials such as the “Kubernetes from the beginning” series are great resources for DevOps newbies, and though the community is still small, the members are very active when it comes to helping one another solve problems.

 - Software Engineering Daily for great podcasts and articles